JoshuaTurner3/kitctfctf_2022/README.md

 g         = array([1,   3,  4, -11, -30])
 poly_mod  = array([1, 0, 0, 0, 0, 1])
 ```
-Calling polymod with these two equations would first add them:
+Calling `polyadd` with these two equations would first add them:
 $f(x)+g(x)=2x^4-24x^3+18x^2-11x+90$
-Subsequently, they would be divided by polymod:
+Subsequently, they would be divided by $polyMod$:
 $\frac{f(x)+g(x)}{polymod(x)}=\frac{2x^4-24x^3+18x^2-11x+90}{1x^5+0x^4+0x^3+0x^2+0x+1}$
 This polynomial division would then yield a divided portion and a remainder.
 The remainder is taken as it is guaranteed to have a maximum degree of $4$; hence why $polyMod$ was named the *polynomial modulus* above.
 ### polymul